-Workers across the Commonwealth of Massachusetts, particularly those in manual labor roles, are exposed to the danger of injury every day while doing their necessary work.
+Workers across the Commonwealth of Massachusetts, particularly those in manual labor roles, are exposed to the danger of injury every day like from excavation digging and trench accidents while doing their necessary work.
 If you were injured while at work, you should know what steps you can take to give yourself the best chance of financial recovery for your injuries.

 You should always look to get medical care after an injury suffered at work, even if you or others don’t believe that your injuries appear serious.
 You should immediately notify your employer or supervisor of the accident and your injuries.
 You can work with your lawyer to establish documentation of the injuries and testimony from witnesses to the accident.
 Be sure to work quickly, though, because you only have a limited period of time to take action to achieve justice.

 No matter what stage of your recovery you may find yourself in, you stand to benefit from the knowledgeable counsel of the Massachusetts workplace injury attorneys at the Law Office of John J. Sheehan.
 We can offer you a free initial case evaluation when you call us at (617) 925-6407 today.

 Steps to Take After You Suffer a Workplace Injury in Massachusetts